android-aal-study/empirical-artifacts/rq4/README.md

 ## About the Script

 Due to the large size of raw data cannot be uploaded, we only use the intermediate results to draw the tables in this replication package.
+To get the raw data, you should uncompress the [app_results.7z](app_results.7z) archive file (high compress ratio!).
 To draw the table of API calls in apps, simply run the `general_stat_for_body()` function in `call_api_info.py` script.
 Sample run:

 ```bash
 $ python ./call_api_info.py